alonzi/advantage-of-disadvantage/README.md

 ##### Please please please please PR me if you see an improvement!
 * I left a couple notes in the code where I would love a PR.

+## Extra Credit!
+> Instead of maximizing your expected roll, suppose you need to roll N or better with your 20-sided die.
+For each value of N, is it better to use advantage of disadvantage, disadvantage of advantage or rolling a single die?